Information Technology (IT)

 Missouri S&T faculty and staff can purchase a discounted version of Microsoft Office for their use at home through Microsoft's Home Use Program (HUP) as part the University's software licensing agreement with Microsoft.
 Visit the UM DoIT "My Services" application for additional information and instructions on how to sign up.

 IT recommends specific free antivirus software.
-In particular, Microsoft Security Essentials for Windows Computers.
+In particular, Windows Defender for Windows Computers.

 Connecting to the Network